Administrator documentation (FREE SELF)

 - Mattermost: Integrate with Mattermost, an open source, private cloud workplace for web messaging.

-- Web terminals: Provide terminal access to your applications deployed to Kubernetes from within GitLab's CI/CD environments.
+- Web terminals: Provide terminal access to your applications deployed to Kubernetes from GitLab CI/CD environments.

 User settings and permissions